Student Fee Advisory Committee (SFAC)

 - Introduce the need for the requested action by describing the current condition(s) as relates to the requested fee action;

 - Describe the impact that the requested fee action is intended to have on the current condition(s);

 - Provide detailed accounting(s) for the proposed fee action including fee level, specific uses, and limitations, of any revenue generated by the fee;

 - Demonstrate the requestor's successful efforts to consult with all other campus stakeholders regarding the requested fee action;

 - Proactively address common and reasonable questions regarding the requested fee action;

 - Provide comparative analysis of how the requested fee action is addressed on other CSU campuses and/or other comparable universities and;

 - The requestor's immediate supervisor should be copied on the submission for situational awareness and to serve as an endorsement of the request.

-Units/Departments requesting SFAC's endorsement of a fee action should review the Important Documents listed below to confirm SFAC authority and to ensure that the request is in compliance with applicable policies.
-For questions or guidance please reach out to Brian Sharber, Administrative Specialist, in the office of the Vice President for Student Affairs & Enrollment Management at: email@example.com.
+Units/Departments requesting SFAC's endorsement of a fee action are advised to review the Important Documents listed below to ensure that the request is in compliance with applicable policies.
+For questions or guidance please reach out to the office of the Vice President for Student Affairs & Enrollment Management at: email@example.com.

 New Category III Fee Requirement - Student Input